Healthy Aging: When to Get Your Hearing Checked

 Presbycusis is the most common form of hearing loss for individuals over the age of 65.
 The term is used to describe age-related hearing loss that results in a gradual inability to hear, especially high frequency sounds.
 The condition most commonly occurs in both ears so gradually, you may not realize it’s happening.

 Fortunately, Presbycusis can usually be corrected with a hearing aid.
-According to the NIDCD only one out of five Americans who could benefit from a hearing aid actually wear one.
+According to the NIDCD only one out of five Americans who could benefit from hearing aids actually wear them.
 That’s unfortunate, because nearly 90 percent of individuals who use hearing aids say they are satisfied with them.

 Statistics indicate most individuals wait an average of seven years before having their hearing problems diagnosed and treated.
 This can be dangerous, especially if you can’t hear warning alarms and other safety signals.
 Studies show untreated hearing loss can also lead to the development of psychological issues like anxiety, depression and social isolation.